Cognitive Indoor Positioning and Tracking using Multipath Channel Information: Introduction

 \subsection{Motivation and State of the Art}

 For radiobased positioning in indoor environments, which are characterized by harsh multipath propagation, it is still elusive to achieve the needed level of accuracy \emph{robustly}\footnote{We define robustness as the percentage of cases in which a system can achieve its given potential accuracy.} under the constraint of reasonable infrastructural needs.
-In such environments it is essential to separate relevant from irrelevant information and attain an appropriate uncertainty model for measurements that are used for positioning.
-A system that has the potential to overcome the impairments of indoor environments has to be able to adapts its behavior to the surrounding environment like the visual brain, mimicking its capability of filtering out clutter and focusing attention on activity and relevant information.
+In such environments it is essential to separate relevant from irrelevant information and attain an appropriate uncertainty model for measurements that are being used for positioning.

-To approach this objective more closely the four basic principles for \emph{human cognition}, namely the \emph{perception-action-cycle (PAC)}, \emph{memory}, \emph{attention} and \emph{intelligence} \cite{Fuster2009} are implemented into the positioning systems as schematically illustrated in Fig.~\ref{fig:CDS_BlockDiag}.
-To encounter all these principles, the concepts of multipath-assisted indoor navigation and tracking (MINT) \cite{MeissnerPhD2014,LeitingerJSAC2015,LeitingerPhD2016} are intertwined with the principles of cognitive dynamic systems (CDS) that were developed by Simon Haykin and co-workers \cite{HaykinPROC2012a, HaykinPROC2012b, Fatemi2014,AmiriNC2014,HaykinPROC2014}.
+To approach this objective more closely the four basic principles for \emph{human cognition}, namely the \emph{perception-action-cycle (PAC)}, \emph{memory}, \emph{attention} and \emph{intelligence} \cite{Fuster2009} are implemented into the positioning systems as schematically illustrated in Fig.~\ref{fig:CL_Blockdiag}.
+To encounter all these principles, the concepts of multipath-assisted indoor navigation and tracking (MINT) \cite{MeissnerPhD2014,LeitingerJSAC2015,LeitingerPhD2016,LeitingerGNSS2016} are intertwined with the principles of cognitive dynamic systems (CDS) that were developed in \cite{HaykinPROC2012a, HaykinPROC2012b, Fatemi2014,AmiriNC2014,HaykinPROC2014}.
 Evidently, a perceptive system has to reason with measurements under \emph{uncertainty} \cite{Pearl1988}, i.e. it has to treat the gained information \emph{probabilistically} \cite{Gregory2005_BLD, SiviaSkilling2006}, but it also has to deliberately take actions on the environment and consequently influence measurements to reason in favor of relevant information instead of irrelevant one.
 Hence, cognitive processing of measurement data for positioning seems to be a natural choice to overcome such severe impairments.